Reds vs. Athletics Player Props Betting Odds

-Brent Rooker and Jonathan India are among the players with prop bets available when the Oakland Athletics and the Cincinnati Reds play at Oakland-Alameda County Coliseum on Friday (first pitch at 9:40 PM ET).
+Sportsbooks have set player props for Jonathan India, Brent Rooker and others when the Cincinnati Reds visit the Oakland Athletics at Oakland-Alameda County Coliseum on Saturday at 4:07 PM ET.

 Bet on this matchup or its props with DraftKings!